Mount Royal University saved $25,000 per lab by turning four unused labs into classrooms—trading manual headcounts for LabStats’ automation.

 Utah Valley University’s main goal with LabStats is to understand what is most important to lab users so they can provide the best resources to their students.

 In over 10 years, Xavier University hasn’t found a better tool than LabStats for gathering and reporting on computer and application usage in their labs.

 A single LabStats report helped Cornell University prove that their computer labs were being used regularly by 12,000 students, over 50% of their student population.

 “The data collected has helped us conserve resources by allowing us to focus our upgrades and support in locations that have high or specific application usage.”

-"LabStats provided us with user login and duration statistics in our various computer labs so we could demonstrate to administration when and how our labs were being used."
+“LabStats provided us with user login and duration statistics in our computer labs so we could demonstrate to administration that labs were being used.”